• News

 Queer Cartoonists Database

-The Cartoonists of Color, Queer Cartoonists, and Disabled Cartoonists databases were created and are maintained by cartoonist MariNaomi as a way to spotlight marginalized comics creators.
+The database, created by and maintained by cartoonist MariNaomi to uplift and share marginalized comics creators.
 Visit the site here.

 Trans Creative (covers all art forms)